pitbrest/ToDo-App/README.md

 # ToDo-App
-My first App on React JS
+It's first App on React JS
+In this App i don't use react hooks, only State and components Lifecycle